andrijun0406/DellAzureStackHCI/Deployment/README.md

    * Or Run the [02_Check-OSVersion](02_Check-OSVersion.ps1) script found on the ISO file (mapped to Drive D: using iDRAC virtual media)
    * The result of the script will look like this:
 ![Check OS version](Check-OSversion.png)
-2. Configure the IP address for the Host Management port (temporary until later you create a virtual switch in the cluster creation).
-Locate the Host Management Port which is connected to the VLAN Host Management and routed to the internet.
-3. On the **SConfig** menu, select option 8 and enter your IP address details.
 4. If you are able to connect to the Internet, then now you can use **SConfig** to update the OS
 5. On the **SConfig** menu, select option 6 and update all quality updates.
 6. Once all quality updates are completed, go to Feature Updates on the **SConfig** menu and perform an OS upgrade from